ptabasso2/oteljavalab/section00/README.md

 ```

-Save the file and spin up the containers

 You would only need to run the following command that starts two containers one running the collector, the other one running the application container.
+Make sure to execute de command from the project root directory

 ```bash
 [root@pt-instance-1:~/oteljavalab]$ DD_SITE="your_site_value" DD_API_KEY="your_api_key_value" docker-compose up -d